ew-code/pw-practice-app/TESTS.md

 This document provides an overview of the test cases implemented in the project.
 The tests are categorized into **Smoke**, **Functional**, **Integration**, **End-to-End**, and **Regression** tests.

+In total, 20 test cases have been implemented.

 ---

 ## Smoke Tests